Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Review of ensemble Kalman filter and smoother

+{ In the stochastic EnKF update, instead of calculating the posterior distribution in \eqref{eq:enkfpost} explicitly, a sample from this distribution is obtained via \emph{shifting} the forecast ensemble members by essentially carrying out conditional simulation \citep[e.g.,][]{Katzfuss2015b}.
+This leads to the following algorithm: \begin{framed}

-The (stochastic) EnKF update is exactly given by \eqref{eq:enkfupdate}.
-This shifting update is derived based on assuming $\evol_t$ is linear (and hence the prior distribution is multivariate Gaussian), and the resulting filtering distribution converges to the true filtering distribution as $N\rightarrow\infty$ (assuming the estimator $\bfSigma_{t|t-1}$ converges to the true forecast covariance; see Section \ref{sec:tapering} below).
+\end{framed} The EnKF shifting update $\update_t$ in \eqref{eq:enkfupdate} is derived based on assuming $\evol_t$ is linear and hence that the prior distribution is multivariate Gaussian.
+The forecast ensemble $\forex_{t|t-1}^{(1:N)}$ enters $\update_t$ through the estimated Kalman gain $\widehat{\bK}_t$, and $\bH_t$, $\bQ_t$, and $\bR_t$ are evaluated at the parameter value $\bftheta_t$, which is currently still assumed to be known. } The resulting filtering distribution converges to the true filtering distribution as $N\rightarrow\infty$, assuming the estimator $\bfSigma_{t|t-1}$ converges to the true forecast covariance (see Section \ref{sec:tapering} below).
 For finite $N$, in contrast to many other SMC methods, the EnKF update does not deteriorate for large $n$, as long as a reasonable estimate of $\bK_t$ or $\bfSigma_{t|t-1}$ can be found.
 It has been shown repeatedly \citep[e.g.,][]{Lei2010} that this shifting update also works surprisingly well for nonlinear evolution or non-Gaussian priors (see Figure \ref{fig:updatingillustration} for an illustration), including operational, real-world applications \citep[e.g.,][]{Houtekamer2005,Bonavita2010,Houtekamer2014}.
-In fact, the shifting update can be viewed as an approximation (because $\bK_t$ is estimated by $\widehat\bK_t$) of the optimal linear update regardless of the true distribution \citep[e.g.][]{LeGland2011,Law2014}.
-This is similar to the notions in so-called linear Bayes estimation that considers linear estimators given only the first and second moments of the prior distribution and likelihood \citep[e.g,][]{hartigan1969linear,goldstein2007bayes}.
-In fact, there is a close connection between ABC and linear Bayes estimation \citep[e.g.,][]{Nott2014} and the EnKF can be shown to be equivalent to special cases of ABC algorithms \citep{Nott2012}.